Why should I prepare for the placement test?

 Test for Success Workshop

-The Test for Success workshop is a three-hour course that will review skills and prepare you for the COMPASS test.
+The Test for Success workshop is a three-hour course that will review skills and prepare you for the Accuplacer test.
 Greenville Technical College offers Test for Success workshops in Basic Math and Reading and Writing.

 What does each workshop cover?

-Each workshop covers the format of the exam and basic test-taking techniques along with a review of skills tested by the COMPASS.
+Each workshop covers the format of the exam and basic test-taking techniques along with a review of skills tested by the Accuplacer.
 Remember the purpose of the workshop is to review skills, not to learn new skills.
 Below is a sample of topics covered in each workshop.

 Reading and Writing Topics